 Correlation analyses use to establish the relationships among the service-quality dimensions.
 As is evident from Table 7, there were positive correlations among the various dimensions.
-Correlation analysis showed that the to establish the service-quality in Table 7, there dimensions that correlated most strongly with the quality of public administration services were "reliability" (r = 0.545), "service attitude" (r = 0.511), and "facilities" (r = 0.498).
+Correlation analysis showed that the three dimensions that correlated most strongly with the quality of public administration services were "reliability" (r = 0.545), "service attitude" (r = 0.511), and "facilities" (r = 0.498).
 In addition, the quality of public administration services has correlated with citizen satisfaction (r = 0.484).